zenorocha/wedocs/intro/quick-start.md

 ## 2. Access your dashboard

 As the main page, the dashboard will list all your projects and status of availability in the server.
+In the Dashboard, click in New Project .

 ![Dashboard](https://cloud.githubusercontent.com/assets/301291/17794055/1648e0c6-6561-11e6-9636-1928a45742d5.png)